earthscopeoceans/automaid/README.md

 automaid -- a Python package to process MERMAID files

+Maintained and extended by Joel D. Simon (jdsimon@princeton.edu) for EarthScope-Oceans.
 Originally written by Sebastien Bonnieux.
-Later maintained by Joel D. Simon and Frederik J. Simons.
-Currently maintained and extended by Joel D. Simon (jdsimon@princeton.edu) for EarthScope-Oceans.

 This program converts raw data transmitted by Mermaid instruments to classify their data, correct clock drifts, interpolate float positions, generate seismic